dakuglin/front-end-study-guide/README.md

 * Help with writing redundant code

 JavaScript if Statement -
-    * Use the if statement to specify a block of JavaScript code to be exectued if a condition is true
+    * Use the if statement to specify a block of JavaScript code to be executed if a condition is true
     * if (condition) {
   //  block of code to be executed if the condition is true }
-    * Use the else statement to specify if a block of code to be exectued if the condition is false
+    * Use the else statement to specify if a block of code to be executed if the condition is false

 JavaScript Arrays -
 * An object that holds values (of any type)